Deuce of Clubs home page

 -- Walker Percy, The Message in the Bottle, pp. 46-7.

 I have seen the Grand Canyon both ways on the same trip.
 I'm an Arizona native but had been to the Grand Canyon only once, when I was about four years old.
 Years later participation in the Confluence Project provided a good reason to visit again.
 From the Official Grand Canyon Established Tourist Vista Sanctioned Viewpoint Stopping Place And Public Toilet, the Grand Canyon does look merely like a postcard, or the cover to every extant album cover I've ever been able to find of Grofe's Grand Canyon Suite.** All ho-hummy.
 I remember saying so while there & getting looks from whatever nearby German & Japanese tourists spoke English.
 Fortunately, Confluence-fari impelled us westward from the Official Grand Canyon Bullcrap Do-This Do-That Don't Cross The Yellow Lines Area.
 We parked alongside the forest road (strictly verboten, as if anyone should care) and hiked through the pines until the forest suddenly dropped off into the Canyon.
 It was quiet.
 It was still.
-It was fucking Grand.
+It was Grand.

 ** And I've collected a LOT of them.
 If you have an LP or CD of Grofe's Grand Canyon Suite with a cover that features a photo that is of something other than the Grand Canyon, please, please send me a scan.